New York’s First LEED for Communities Certification

 Steven Winter Associates led the certification process for the landmark achievement earned by New York’s Stuyvesant Town and Peter Cooper Village.

 Two of New York City’s largest residential communities, Stuyvesant Town and Peter Cooper Village, have achieved certification under the new Unites States Green Building Council (USGBC) program, LEED® for Communities™.
 The projects are the first in the state to earn the certification, achieving a LEED Platinum rating – the most stringent and arduous category within the LEED rating system program.

 For over a decade, Steven Winter Associates has been working with the properties to comply with NYC’s Local Laws, reduce energy usage, and minimize carbon emissions.
 The residential complexes, located on the east end of Manhattan, were built in the 1940’s with the intention of housing newly returned World War II veterans and their families.
-They feature a combined 110 structures and 11,250 apartments across 80 acres of land with an approximate 22,000 residents and an occupancy rate around 98 percent.
+They feature a combined 110 structures and 11,250 apartments across 80 acres of land.

 A History of Collaboration